soodaayush/6502-project/README.md

 ### Description

 This produces a pattern in the light bulb through the VIA (Versatile Interface Adapter).
 Again, time for this computer is provided by the clock above.
-The different light patterns show if the VIA is reading from or writing to the other chips.
+The different light patterns show if the VIA is reading from 6502 data bus.